|Historical notes: ||Aboriginal Land

 It has been suggested that these fish traps may be the oldest human construction in the world.
 The age of the fish traps is currently unknown.

-We do not know what the fish traps looked like before the arrival of Europeans, but given the location in the bed of a river, it would have been a dynamic structure, constantly changing.
-The river flow itself would have modified the fish traps which would also have been continually added to or altered by Aboriginal people over the course of hundreds or thousands of years.
-Beyond repairing the system, subsequent generations are likely to have expanded, improved and changed the network of traps, pens and walls, possibly obscuring any original pattern or design (Rando, 2007, p21).
+Given the location in the bed of a river, the fish traps would have been a dynamic structure, constantly changing.
+The river flow itself would have modified the fish traps which would also have been continually added to or altered by Aboriginal people over the course of hundreds or thousands of years (Rando, 2007, p21).
 This constant reworking of the construction means that it is difficult to assign an original date to it.

 An indication of when the Brewarrina fish traps were constructed may possibly be gauged by considering changes in the flow of .the Barwon River.
 Construction of the fish traps would only have worked if low water levels were relatively frequent and regular in the river.
 Evidence from the lower Darling River indicates that during the past 50,000 years prolonged periods of low flow occurred between 15,000 and 9,000 years ago, and then from about 3,000 years ago up until the present time.
 Whether or not these dates also apply to low flow periods in the Barwon River is currently unknown (Hope and Vines 1994 quoted in Rando, 2007, p21).